Nightblade/poewiki-dict/README.md

 	* Paste this into an Explorer window or equivalent.

-# Source
+# Source Files

 All `.txt` files listed below are `plaintext`, `UTF-8`, `LF`-`EOL`, with a single word per line.

-These files are all stored in the [pob-dict](https://www.github.com/Nightblade/pob-dict) repository, except for `wiki-ignore-dict.txt` which is stored in this repo under the [src](src) directory.
+These files are all stored in the [pob-dict](https://www.github.com/Nightblade/pob-dict) repository, except for `wiki-ignore-dict.txt` which is stored in this repo in the [src](src) directory.

 | Filename                       | Description
 | ------------------------------ | -----------
 | [poe-dict.txt](https://github.com/Nightblade/pob-dict/blob/main/poe-dict.txt) | Words specific to [Path of Exile](https://www.pathofexile.com/).
 | [pob-dict.txt](https://github.com/Nightblade/pob-dict/blob/main/pob-dict.txt) | Words used in the PoB source-code and associated files.
 | [ignore-dict.txt](https://github.com/Nightblade/pob-dict/blob/main/ignore-dict.txt) | PoB-specific-words to be ignored.
-| [extra-en-dict.txt](https://github.com/Nightblade/pob-dict/blob/main/extra-en-dict.txt) | Extra English words that are not in cSpell's dictionaries.
+| [extra-en-dict.txt](https://github.com/Nightblade/pob-dict/blob/main/extra-en-dict.txt) | Extra English words that are not in CSpell's dictionaries.
 | [wiki-ignore-dict.txt](src/wiki-ignore-dict.txt) | `poewiki.net`-specific words to be ignored.

 # Build details

-Whenever the [build](https://github.com/Nightblade/poewiki-dict/actions/workflows/build.yml) workflow is run, the source-files mentioned above are fetched, concatenated, sorted, processed as mentioned earlier, and the results are then automatically checked-in and committed if any changes are detected.
+Whenever the [build](https://github.com/Nightblade/poewiki-dict/actions/workflows/build.yml) workflow is run, the source files are fetched, concatenated, sorted (unique), processed as mentioned earlier, and if any changes are detected the resulting files are automatically checked-in and committed to this repo.

 # License